radiantlogic-v8/documentation-ido/documentation/agentic-ai/introduction.md

 ### Agent Owner access

-The Agent Owner view is created automatically when a user is assigned as an agent's owner.
+The Agent Owner view is created automatically for a user with line manager role.
 No separate provisioning is required.